-While academic programs may vary in their curricula and focus, core competencies exist for all forensic science degrees.
 Students examine the structures and operations of the U.S. criminal system.
 They also learn to conduct research, applying quantitative and qualitative analysis methods that abide by industry best practices and legal procedures for admissible evidence.
-Due to the multiplicity of forensic science careers, practitioners often obtain certification or licensure in addition to their college credentials.

 - Criminological Theory

-- Forensic science students learn theories about crime, deviance, punishment, and rehabilitation.
-They draw on psychology, sociology, and other social sciences to identify and explain criminal behavior with regard to an individual's upbringing, education, socio-economic status, and mental state.
-Criminological theory lays the foundation for both research and practice-based occupations.
+Forensic science students learn theories about crime, deviance, punishment, and rehabilitation.
+They draw on psychology, sociology, and other social sciences to identify and explain criminal behavior with regard to an individual's upbringing, education, socioeconomic status, and mental state.
+Criminological theory lays the foundation for research and practice-based occupations.

 - Criminal Justice Administration

-- The criminal justice system is composed of legal codes and government regulations embedded in the framework of a democratic political system.
+The criminal justice system is composed of legal codes and government regulations.
 Students learn to identify major steps in the judicial process, including the individuals and agencies involved.
 They also develop an understanding of the roles that forensic investigators play in the criminal justice system.

 - Forensic Investigation

-- Here, learners develop a theoretical understanding of forensic science practices including DNA identification, trace evidence analysis, and microscopy.
+Students develop a theoretical understanding of forensic science practices, including DNA identification, trace evidence analysis, and microscopy.
 They learn to secure scenes of interest, identify potential evidence, and collect samples for laboratory testing.
-They also must learn chain of custody and evidence submission procedures.
-Forensic professionals often are called to be trial witnesses.
+They also must learn about the chain of custody and evidence submission procedures.

 - Integrative Communication